 How long does it take to start working with a family?

 This depends on a number of factors!
-Some of it is timing—like how soon the next orientation is, or interview availability—but it also could depend on which client referrals are a suitable match for your preferences and our needs.
+Some of it is timing—like the timing of the next orientation, or interview availability—but it also could depend on which client referrals are a suitable match for your preferences and our needs.
 The results from fingerprinting are usually available within three days of your visit to the facility.

 Is it okay if I have a vacation planned during my mentoring time, or if I have to travel occasionally for work?
 What if I have a variable schedule and can meet regularly, but not at the same time every week?